retr0h/gilt/README.md

 ## Port

-This project is a port of [Gilt][], it is not 100% compatible with the python version, and aims to correct poor decisions made in the python version of Gilt.
+This project is a golang port of [Gilt][], and aims to correct poor decisions made in the python version, primarially around config syntax, and not supporting braches in favor of reproducibility.

-This version of Gilt does not handle branches unlike our python friend.

 ## Installation